ADA History and its Transformation to ADA AA

 - The ADAAA necessitates a wider interpretation of the term “disability” by schools, companies and testing agencies than that in the original law.

-- It aims at ensuring greater ease for persons with LD at qualifying for admissions to schools, employment or tests.
+- It aims at ensuring greater ease for persons with Disability at qualifying for admissions to schools, employment or tests.

 Reasonable Accommodations Under ADAAA